 It is the hardware design engineer’s responsibility to communicate each and every detail to corporate partners.
 Partners include mechanical engineers, reliability engineers, quality engineers, test engineers, PCB layout designers, procurement professionals, manufacturing teams, and vendors for fabrication and assembly.
 The databases holding information for one part are numerous and exquisite communication channels require intricate management.

 Sourcing the requisite components for a board doesn’t start from scratch.
-Moving from PCB layout, software should be able to update in real-time supplier information and deliver accurate models from schematic to outputs.
+Moving from PCB layout, bill of material software should be able to update in real-time supplier information and deliver accurate models from schematic to outputs.
 PCB layout should integrate smoothly within the circuit board workflow into production and an engineer shouldn’t have to spend hours within a PCB library.

 Each and every detail fills an alphabet of columns in spreadsheet software.
 Once details are captured, they may change.
 Each change affects other documents within the enterprise and clear communication requires shared databases.
 Unfortunately, this hasn’t always been the case.
 Fortunately, we are moving from disjointed databases spread across delimited spreadsheets into unified software able to process gargantuan collections of data before presenting it to you in a simple and usable way.

 These days, intelligent PCB software programs are populating every corner of a PCB design container with component information.
 Originating with first placement onto the schematic and propagating through to PCB layout designers and into enterprise databases, every piece is connected.
 Designers and partners no longer need to keep intricate spreadsheets subject to version control catastrophes.
-PCB librarians no longer serve as gatekeepers to keeping information updated for all partners in the design team.
+PCB librarians no longer serve as gatekeepers to keeping the information updated for all partners in the design team.

-ActiveBOM keeps component tracking simple
+ActiveBOM keeps the part manager and component tracking simple

 Hardware design engineers no longer need to prepare first-look BOMs in spreadsheets requiring delimiters to list the data.
 There is no longer a need to walk or email datasheets to PCB librarians for input into separately maintained parts databases.
 The need to put on a software engineer’s hat to get intricate BOM information to procurement partners or assembly houses has become obsolete with Altium’s unified PCB software platform.